HBOT FAQs (Frequently Asked Questions)

 Are there any side effects?

 There are a few potential side-effects to consider.
 The most common side effect is barotrauma (pressure-based injury) to the ears and sinuses caused by pressure changes.
-To minimize this risk, patients learn techniques to promote adequate clearing of the ears during the pre-dive safety orientation.
+To minimize this risk, patients can use various techniques to promote adequate clearing of the ears.

 Other side effects are rare, but may include oxygen toxicity, claustrophobia, and accelerated maturation of cataracts.
 Occasionally some patients experience visual changes (progressive myopia) after several treatments that cause them to have changes in their visual acuity.
 This is usually only temporary.
 Complete recovery usually occurs within six weeks after stopping HBO therapy.
 Any feeling out of the ordinary should be reported to the hyperbaric technologist.

 What if I am a smoker?